This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Step 1: Start with kiln-dried logs (or heat logs)

-Light your fire as normal using kindling and firelighters.
+Light your fire as normal using firelighters and kindling.
 Add small pieces of kiln-dried wood and build a bright, stable flame.
-You want a hot ember bed before introducing smokeless fuel.
+The aim is a hot ember bed before introducing smokeless fuel.

 Step 2: Add smokeless fuel once the fire is established

-Once your logs are burning strongly and the firebed is hot, add a small amount of smokeless fuel (a few ovoids/briquettes).
+Once your logs are burning strongly and the firebed is hot, add a small amount of smokeless fuel.
 Allow it to catch properly and form a consistent glowing base.
+Add more gradually once you can see it is burning well and airflow is maintained.

 Step 3: Top with logs for flame and fast warmth